 - From age 2 weeks in term newborns: lopinavir/ritonavir (LPV/r)

 Dosing recommendations for premature newborns are available for zidovudine, lamivudine, and nevirapine only.
 Neonatal dosing advice, including for premature newborns, is summarized in Table 9.
 For more detailed information about neonatal dosing recommendations and considerations of these drugs, please see the Pediatric Antiretroviral Drug Information.

 Newborns of Mothers Diagnosed with HIV while Breastfeeding

-Newborns should be tested for HIV prior to initiation of empiric HIV therapy and 4 to 6 weeks, 3 months, and 6 months after recognition of maternal HIV and cessation of breastfeeding to determine HIV status. (see Diagnosis section).
+Newborns should be tested for HIV prior to initiation of empiric HIV therapy, 4 to 6 weeks and 4 to 6 months after diagnosis of maternal HIV infection and cessation of breastfeeding to determine their HIV status.
+An additional virologic test should be performed 2 to 4 weeks after discontinuation of empiric HIV therapy (see Diagnosis section).
 If a newborn is already receiving an ARV prophylaxis regimen other than empiric HIV therapy and is found to have HIV, prophylaxis should be discontinued and treatment for HIV initiated.
 Resistance testing should be performed, and the ART regimen modified if needed (see the Pediatric Antiretroviral Guidelines).

 Short-Term Antiretroviral Drug Safety

 Newborn prophylaxis with zidovudine has been associated with only minimal toxicity, consisting primarily of transient hematologic toxicity (mainly anemia), which generally resolves by age 12 weeks (see Initial Postnatal Management).
 Data on toxicities in newborns exposed to multiple ARV drugs are limited.